harbingerofme/DebugToolkit/README.md

 * "DebugToolkit"
 * **General**
-    * **iDeathHD** has been added to the team behind RoR2Cheats/DebugToolkit, their expertise has been of amazing use and we're excited to have a joint venture in this.
+    * **iDeathHD** has joined the team behind RoR2Cheats/DebugToolkit, their expertise has been of amazing use and we're excited to have a joint venture in this.
     * You may have noticed *MiniRPCLib* is a new dependency.
 This is to network cheats better over the network.
 Functionally nothing has changed.
     * A secret new convar is added: `ror2cheats_debug`.
 Only available for those people who read the changelog. ❤️
     * Various commands have had their ingame descriptions updated to better inform what args are expected.